 “When people hit 21, they call it a cliff.
 The services really do fall off, particularly for individuals who have gone to college, because I think the expectation is that, ‘Well you’ve made it through college, getting a job should be the easy part,’ ” said Marcia Scheiner, who runs a program based in New York to help adults with Asperger’s syndrome — a mild kind of autism — find competitive jobs.

 The 2014 report found that two-thirds of young people with autism did not move on to employment or other education in the first two years after leaving high school, and for more than a third, this continued into their 20s.
 Young adults with autism were also more likely to be unemployed than their peers with other disabilities.
 Employment data is scarce for autistic individuals, but researchers have estimated that between 70 and 90 percent of autistic people are unemployed or underemployed nationally.

-As you can see, people diagnosed with autism, after they pass through the education system, the amount of support offered is drastically reduced.
+As you can see, for people diagnosed with autism, after they pass through the education system, the amount of support offered is drastically reduced.
 This leads to people not being able to find a steady job despite being educated and qualified.

-According to a recent research, autism costs United States as much as $367 billion in productivity and medical expenses.
+According to recent research, autism costs the United States as much as $367 billion in productivity and medical expenses.
 The best way to reduce this cost is to help move people with autism from the education system into the workforce.
-Programs from SAP is definitely a step in the right direction.
+Programs from SAP are definitely a step in the right direction.
 However, this needs to be done on a larger scale.
 There is a lot of talent and dedication out there in people diagnosed with autism, it is now up to the companies to realize this and give them a chance to show them their talents.
 This will eventually lead to a change in perspective in our society and educated and qualified people diagnosed with autism will not have to deal with unemployment.